ChewMC/TransmuteIt/README.md

 ## Builds

 Dev builds are occasionally on my [Jenkins server](https://jenkins.chew.pw/job/TransmuteIt/).
 I don't do it for every commit, only ones that can be ran on your server without *too* many issues.
-Safe(st) builds are on the (currently non-existent) SpigotMC resource page.
+Safe(st) builds are on the [SpigotMC resource page](https://www.spigotmc.org/resources/transmuteit.76287/).
 If you do use the builds, make sure to stay as up to date as possible!